caueguedes/sample_application/README.md

 which gives the project the ability to use JWT authentication with Bearer token (in addition to other benefits such as WhiteListing, Revoking and Refresh tokens).

-The Identity provider step has been suppressed and the default authentication have been applied by **Wargen** the default authenticator for Devise.

 **Admin** - Gem Devise and sessions